Placenta Pills Helps with Pain Relief

 The pain-reducing effects of placenta are believed to be due to the endogenous opioids, specifically placental opioid-enhancing factor, which is present in placenta (Kristal et al., 2012; Marraccini & Gorman, 2015).
 Marraccini and Gorman (2015) postulated pain reduction due to endogenous opioids in human, dolphin, and bovine amniotic fluid in rats, and Kristal et al. (2012) reported that rats that ate placenta experienced analgesic effects compared with rats that ate beef.
 Kristal et al. also pointed out that the POEF is so strong that “we observed numerous times in the studies on pain threshold, [placental] ingestion potentiates the effects of opioids in a way that renders an ineffectively low dose effective (more opioid effect with less opioid).”
 These studies showed that an ineffective dose of morphine, when administered concurrent to placental consumption, caused a significant response to the morphine, such that it was 3 times more effective.
 In other words, without the placental ingestion, to see the same response in the animals 3 times as much morphine would have to administered without the placenta to see the same pain-relieving and effective response in animals.
 With placenta 0.1mg of morphine was as effective as 0.3mg as morphine, hence the placental opioid enhancing factor takes effect, and thus causes effective pain relief.

-One theory of the effects of placentophagia includes the pain-relieving effects of the placenta. β-Endorphin serves as an endogenous opioid produced normally through the hypothalamus–pituitary hormone regulating system (Apari & Rózsa, 2006).
+One theory of the effects of placentophagia (eating of placenta) includes the pain-relieving effects of the placenta. β-Endorphin serves as an endogenous opioid produced normally through the hypothalamus–pituitary hormone regulating system (Apari & Rózsa, 2006).
 The human placenta produces placental β-endorphin, which is suggested to play a role in modifying maternal behavior in analgesia (Apari & Rózsa, 2006).
 Thus, placentophagia for pain reduction and the mood-enhancing effects of opioids became popular among some women.
 Limited studies directly explored the effects of placentophagia in humans, despite enhanced pain tolerance reported in animal studies (Marraccini & Gorman, 2015).

 Although more studies need to be done, the research shows that placenta can effectively affect our opioid receptors and cause any ligands that bind to them to be more effective.
 Perhaps this is due to the factors on the placenta which are there to be consumed to alleviate some of the pain of child-birth, or maybe there are certain effects on placental tissue that make our opioid receptors more efficient at responding to anything that binds to them.
 Regardless, there is clear research that shows that placenta is effective at causing pain relief, and further, can help alleviate the symptoms of withdrawal from opioids after dependence due to the ability of POEF to cause natural endorphins become more effective once bound to the opioid receptors.
 Ultimately, this research holds great promise at using placental tissue and extract as a means of pain relief and help from opioid withdrawal by making natural painkillers produced by the body strong enough to be felt enough to elicit such a response as reduced pain in animals and better mood in humans.